 One thing I always ask before signing up for any contract is, “What are my options?”
 This includes asking about cancellation policies in case things go wrong or talking about early termination fees and what happens if something goes wrong during the duration of the contract.

-How long is the lease term typically for it costs this regarding the type of machine, and what happens at its end?
+How long is the lease term typically for it costs regarding the type of machine, and what happens at its end?

 Some people believe that leasing office equipment has more risks than benefits.
 Theoretically, you’re paying someone else money long-term, and at the end of your contract, you get nothing in return because they don’t sell copiers anymore, and there’s no resale market for them.
 So if something goes wrong with the machine during this period (as could happen), it costs regarding costs time and money.
 It can be difficult to negotiate these terms, so I recommend asking many questions before deciding what kind of agreement would suit you.